E-commerce Website Redesign

 Understanding the boutique: The Original Website

-I began with a heuristic evaluation to identify immediate usability issues across the site.
-This provided a foundational lens for what was blocking users from efficiently completing tasks or enjoying their shopping experience.
+The heuristic evaluation provided a foundational lens for what was blocking users from efficiently completing tasks or enjoying their shopping experience.

-I began with a heuristic evaluation to identify immediate usability issues across the site.
-This provided a foundational lens for what was blocking users from efficiently completing tasks or enjoying their shopping experience.
+The heuristic evaluation provided a foundational lens for what was blocking users from efficiently completing tasks or enjoying their shopping experience.

 Taking a Behavioral Approach